zz9tf/food-tracker/README.md

-# Munchly
+# Food-tracker

-Munchly is a smart and intuitive food management app that simplifies meal planning, tracking, and mindful eating.
+Food-tracker is a food management app that tracks and remind your food expiration.
+It also offers receipt suggestions and assists with meal planning, while also tracking your nutritional intake based on the available food items.

 ## Features
-Mode 1 - recepts & meal plan based on your food:
-- Track Expiration Dates: Keep a record of the expiration dates for the food items in your pantry to avoid consuming expired food.
-- Recipe Recommendations: Get personalized recipe recommendations based on the ingredients available in your home.
+- Shopping List Generation: Automatically generate shopping lists based on the ingredients needed for your planned meals or input by you own.
+- Food tracker: Smart Notifications: Receive timely notifications to use or restock ingredients before they expire.

-Mode 2 - Create meal plan randomly or based on the key words you provide:
+- Recepts suggestion: recommend personalized recipes based on the ingredients available in your home or key words which you offer.
 - Meal Planning: Plan your meals in advance with a user-friendly interface and drag-and-drop functionality.
-- Shopping List Generation: Automatically generate shopping lists based on the ingredients needed for your planned meals.

-General features
-- Smart Notifications: Receive timely notifications to use or restock ingredients before they expire.
-- Cooking Tips: Explore cooking tips and techniques to enhance your culinary skills and broaden your recipe repertoire.
-- Nutrition Tracking: Keep track of your daily nutrition intake and monitor your calorie, macronutrient, and micronutrient consumption.
+Nutrition Tracking: Keep track of your daily nutrition intake and monitor your calorie, macronutrient, and micronutrient consumption.

 ## Installation